Army veteran who burned American flag near White House pleads not guilty to federal charges

 Jan Carey is charged with two misdemeanors that are not focused on the act of burning a flag.
 Making his initial court appearance, Carey was arraigned on charges of igniting a fire in an undesignated area and lighting a fire causing damage to property or park resources.

-Chief Judge James Boasberg set on Oct.
-17 deadline for Carey's lawyers to file a motion to dismiss the case on constitutional grounds.
-Carey is due back in court on Dec.
-1 for a status hearing.

 Carey, 54, of Arden, North Carolina, was arrested on Aug.
-25 after he set fire to a flag in Lafayette Park.
+25 after he set fire to a flag in Lafayette Park, which the National Park Service oversees.
 Earlier that day, Trump signed an executive order requiring the Justice Department to investigate and prosecute people for burning the American flag.

 The Supreme Court has ruled that flag burning is a legitimate political expression protected by the Constitution.
 Trump's order asserts that burning a flag can be prosecuted if it “is likely to incite imminent lawless action” or amounts to “fighting words.”